PLACING REQUEST APPPEALS INFORMATION FOR PARENTS - COVID 19

-When the Council are not able to give your child a place in the school you want, you are provided with the reason for this in your letter.
+When the Council is not able to give your child a place in the school you want, you are provided with the reason for this by letter.

 The Council does not have to admit your child to the school of your choice if any of the following apply:-

 Pupil numbers in the school would exceed the capacity agreed for the school by the council.

 The authority would require to employ another teacher

 The accommodation at the school would need to be altered or significant money spent

 At a later stage in the school another class would have to be created or another teacher employed

 The child does not have the additional support needs requiring education or special facilities normally provided at a special school

 Likely to be detrimental to order and discipline in the school